-Branching out to the Data Selection windows below sets up important controller information based on it's geographical location.
-The time and date are necessary for time schedules to operate correctly.
+Branching out to the Data Selection windows below sets up important controller information based on where it is located.
+The factory default information is based on settings for Atlanta, Georgia.
+To see levels below the initial screen press the Down Arrow key.

-- Press the TIME softkey and the number keys to enter the current time in military (24 hour) format.
-For example 6:30 AM would be entered 06:30 while 6:30 PM would be entered 18:30. - Press the DATE softkey and the number keys to enter the current date.
-The date format softkey dictates whether the month (United States) or the day (European) format is listed first. - 3.
-Press the DATE FORMAT softkey to toggle between MM/DD United States date format or DD/MM European date format. - Press the □AYLT SAVE softkey to toggle / between Yes for daylight savings clock adjustments or No for no daylight savings clock adjustments.
+- 1. Press the TIME softkey and the number keys to enter the current time in military / 24 hour format. example 6:30 AM would be entered 06:30 while 6:30 PM would be entered 18:30. - 2.
+Press the DATE softkey and the number keys to enter the current date.
+The date format shown in the line below dictates whether the month (United States format) or the day (European format) is listed first. - 3.
+Press the DATE FORMAT softkey to toggle between MM/DD United States date format or DD/MM European date format. - 4.
+Press the DAYLT SAVE softkey to toggle between Yes for daylight savings clock adjustments or No for no daylight savings adjustments. - 5.
+Press the LONGITUDE softkey, then enter the longitude degrees and minutes for your geographic location.
+Use the up key to toggle from - to + longitude.
+Refer to the table in Appendix II on page for U.S. longitude, latitude and time zone information. - 6.
+Press the LATITUDE softkey.
+Use the number keys to enter the latitude degrees and minutes for your geographic location. - 7.
+Press the TIME ZONE softkey, then the number keys to enter the time zone offset for this installation. - 8.
+Press the BLINK TIME softkey to set up the duration of the time that the relay will open during the warning of an OFF event.
+The value listed is in seconds and tenths of seconds.

+'''

-TIME = 18:30
+TIME = 14:56

-DATE = 01/11/2007
+DATE = 06/11/2001

 DATE FORMAT = MM/DD

-DAYLT SAVE = YES
+DAYLT SAVE = Yes

+'''